-A year-long series of presentations will explore the role of New Jersey and/or places within it as a source of inspiration for the interdisciplinary humanities (drama, literature, music, painting), past and present, as well as for experiments in living.
-In so doing, they will show both how our concept and lived experience of "Jersey" -- as, indeed, of any place -- are reciprocally modified by artistic representations of it, as well as how the "local" can become exemplary of the "universal."
+A year of presentations from November 2012 through November 2013 explored the role of New Jersey and/or places within it as a source of inspiration for the interdisciplinary humanities (drama, literature, music, painting), past and present, as well as for experiments in living.
+In so doing, they aimed to show both how our concept and lived experience of “Jersey” – as, indeed, of any place – are reciprocally modified by artistic representations of it, as well as how the “local” can become exemplary of the “universal.”

 This program was made possible by a grant from the New Jersey Council for the Humanities, a state partner of the National Endowment for the Humanities.
 Any views, findings, conclusions or recommendations in this program do not necessarily represent those of the National Endowment for the Humanities or the New Jersey Council for the Humanities.

 Wednesday, November 14, 2012, 4-5 p.m., Brantl, Dickson Hall.
 Presenter: Hugh Curnutt, School of Communication and Media, Montclair State University.
 This presentation will discuss how the MTV show “Jersey Shore” constructs so-called “reality” programming in which it is the costs of production that determine what is presented as “real life” (and “real” Italian-Americans) at the New Jersey shore.